JulioJu/scholarProjectWebSemantic/README.md

 * Actually there are lot of stack trace bugs, especially when we run into Eclipse.
 Not know why, but probably note du to my code.

+* Test if in an Normal application, without spring-boot, therefore without spring-boot devtools, with Eclipse when code is automatically rebuild on change, the FusekiServer thread stay.

+* Maybe RDFConnect could become global to all application as the teacher as done in its example, but contrary to the tutorials (see above, I've added explanations into parenthesis)

 # Credits